CABBALA

 CAPITAL — Accumulation Of

-Conversion of surplus value into capital.
+The conversion of surplus value into additional capital.
 As capitalism

 overproduction crises.